Hi, It’s Taylor Snow Romance, author and owner of the brand-spanking-new Digital Romance Blog: https://www.taylorsnowromance.com/.

 OK, Kelly, this is where the rubber meets the road, and you must make a hard decision.

-It sounds to me like you do LOVE this man, but it also sounds like you are utterly miserable because you don’t feel like he’s giving you the attention or Love you deserve.
+It sounds like you do LOVE this man, but it also sounds like you are utterly miserable because you don’t feel like he’s giving you the attention or Love you deserve.

 Honestly, whether he loves this other woman is immaterial in your situation.
-What’s important is how YOU feel about your situation and your position in this guy’s life.
+How YOU feel about your situation and your position in this guy’s life is important.

 He cheated on you, and while it probably started as “just sex,” it’s developed into something more.
 However, I don’t know if this other woman has any feelings for your guy.